Botany Bay: European history and later

 Lieutenant James Cook first landed at Kurnell, on the southern banks of Botany Bay, in what is now Silver Beach, on Sunday 29 April 1770, when navigating his way up the east coast of Australia on his ship, HMS Endeavour.
-Cook's landing marked the beginning of Britain's interest in Australia and in the eventual colonisation of this new "southern continent".
 Initially the name Stingrays Harbour was used by Cook and other journal keepers on his expedition, for the stingrays they caught.
 That name was also recorded on an Admiralty chart.
 Cook's log for 6 May 1770 records "The great quantity of these sort of fish found in this place occasioned my giving it the name of Stingrays Harbour".
 However, in the journal prepared later from his log, Cook wrote instead: (sic) "The great quantity of plants Mr. Banks and Dr. Solander found in this place occasioned my giving it the name of Botanist Botany Bay".
+Cape Banks is named after Joseph Banks and Cape Solander after Daniel Solander.

-Eighteen years later, Governor Arthur Phillip sailed the armed tender HMS Supply into the bay on 18 January 1788.
+18 years later, Governor Arthur Phillip sailed the armed tender HMS Supply into the bay on 18 January 1788.
 First contact was made with the local Indigenous people, the Eora, who seemed curious but suspicious of the newcomers.
-Two days later the remaining ships of the First Fleet arrived to found the planned penal colony.
-The land was quickly ruled unsuitable for settlement as there was insufficient fresh water; Phillip also believed the swampy foreshores would render any colony unhealthy as the bay was open and unprotected, the water too shallow to allow the ships to anchor close to the shore, and the soil was poor.
+Two days later, the remaining ships of the First Fleet arrived to found the planned penal colony.
+The land was quickly ruled unsuitable for settlement as there was insufficient fresh water; Phillip also believed the swampy foreshores would render any colony unhealthy as the bay was open and unprotected, the water was too shallow to allow the ships to anchor close to the shore, and the soil was poor.